tnichols217/notes/APArt/Sustained Investigation.md

 - research the ickiness of natural items like moss for 1-2
 - experiment with recreation of intimidation, belittlement, and claustophobia in 4-5

-My SI displays the development of my opinions and feelings on instruments
+My SI displays the development of my opinions and feelings on instruments by comparing the differences between